 * * * * *

 Gasoline-fueled, large spark-ignition engines that are tested during 2020 and later calendar years must be exhaust emission tested using a test fuel that is consistent with the fuel specifications as outlined in title 13, section 1961.2; and, the “California 2015 and Subsequent Model Criteria Pollutant Exhaust Emission Standards and Test Procedures and 2017 and Subsequent Model Greenhouse Gas Exhaust Emission Standards and Test Procedures for Passenger Cars, Light-Duty Trucks, and Medium-Duty Vehicles,” adopted March 22, 2012, which is incorporated by reference herein.
 The test fuel specifications should remain consistent from batch to batch.
-Optionally, manufacturers may use other renewable fuel blends under this paragraph that have been certified by ARB as yielding test results equivalent, or more stringent than, those resulting from the fuel specified by 13 CCR 1961.2, and which are appropriate for the certification of large spark-ignition engines.
+Optionally, manufacturers may use other renewable fuel blends under this paragraph that have been certified by CARB as yielding test results equivalent, or more stringent than, those resulting from the fuel specified by 13 CCR 1961.2, and which are appropriate for the certification of large spark-ignition engines.

 * * * * *